 Risks arise from the combination of hazards and vulnerabilities at a particular location.
-Assessments of risk require systematic collection and analysis of data and should consider the dynamic nature of hazards and vulnerabilities that arise from processes such as urbanization. rural land-use change, environmental degradation and climate change.
+Assessments of risk reauire systematic collection and analysis of data and should consider the dynamic nature of hazards and vulnerabilities that arise from processes such as land-use urbanization. rural environmental degradation and climate change.
 Risk assessments and maps help to motivate people, prioritise early warning system needs and guide preparations for disaster prevention and responses.